echeran/smile-of-murugan/webbook/chapter17.md

 foreign impact—or not?

 I shall not at all attempt to answer these questions, to solve these problems.
-There are unfortunately almost no valid Vor*arbeiten* in this field, and only very recently Tamil scholars themselves have begun to search for answers to these questions.[^two-books-to-mention]
+There are unfortunately almost no valid *Vorarbeiten* in this field, and only very recently Tamil scholars themselves have begun to search for answers to these questions.[^two-books-to-mention]

-[^two-books-to-mention]: The two books in Tamil that probably deserve to be mentioned in this connection are K. Kailasapathy's *Tamil nāval* ("Tamil Novel"), Pāri Nilaiyam, Madras, 1968, and Mu.
+[^two-books-to-mention]: The two books in Tamil that probably deserve to be mentioned in this connection are K. Kailasapathy's *Tamiḻ nāval* ("Tamil Novel"), Pāri Nilaiyam, Madras, 1968, and Mu.
 Vai.
-Aravintan's *uraiyāciriyarkaḷ* (“The Commentators"), Madras, 1968.
+Aravintaṉ's *uraiyāciriyarkaḷ* (“The Commentators"), Madras, 1968.

 In this chapter I shall try to arrange some facts reflecting the